Apply to Degree Programs Requirements

 Music Requirements

 You may audition on any standard orchestral instrument, classical guitar, free bass accordion, harpsichord, piano, organ, voice, or any standard jazz instrument.
-The audition will also include musical skills tests such as aural skills and sight reading.
+The musical assessment may also include musical skills tests such as aural skills and sight-reading.

 The interview component will assess your general knowledge of music styles/form and provide an opportunity to share your experiences and goals with the panel.

 You will be required to audition on your major instrument with pieces prepared in the classical Western-art style.
-The audition repertoire requirements vary based on both the instrument and the program of application, so please review these carefully.
+Audition repertoire guidelines vary depending on both the instrument and the program to which you are applying - please review these carefully.

-If you are applying for more than one classical music program on the same instrument, only one audition is required; if one of your program choices is performance, you must prepare audition materials based on the performance repertoire guidelines.
+If you are applying to more than one classical music program on the same instrument, only one audition is required.
+However, if one of your program choices is performance, you must prepare audition materials according to the Performance repertoire guidelines.

 Jazz audition/interview